-BUiD operates a competitive admissions policy, which is rigorous in order to maintain the high standards expected of a research-led institution.
+BUID operates a competitive admissions policy, which is rigorous in order to maintain the high standards expected of a research-led institution.
 The admission of an individual applicant is at the discretion of the University.
 In exercising this discretion, the University will be guided by the following considerations:

-- 1. The University will operate an admissions system which complies with the UAE Standards and which fulfils any specific requirements, which might have arisen through individual programme accreditation. - 2 There shall be a reasonable expectation that anyone admitted to a programme of study is able to fulfil the learning objectives of the programme and to achieve the standard required for the award. - 3 In considering each individual applicant for admission to a programme of study, evidence should be sought of personal, professional and educational experiences that provide indications of ability to meet the demands of the programme. - 4 There shall be no discrimination against any applicant in relation to age, colour, creed, disability, ethnic origin, gender, marital status, nationality, race, sexual orientation or social class.
-The procedures should ensure equality of opportunity for all applicants, not only in the interest of social justice but to harness the development of the scarce supply of talent. - 5 The University must satisfy itself that the applicant has sufficient command of the English language to complete satisfactorily the programme of study. - 6 Applicants may not be admitted or enrolled in more than one programme concurrently. - 7 Enrolled graduate students who wish to change their programme must meet the admission requirements of the new programme. - 8 Each applicant has to submit an official transcript of any degrees earned and of any other credit earned from a higher education institution. - 9 Applicants must satisfy both the general university requirements for admission and the Program-specific admission criteria.
+- 1. The University will operate an admissions system which complies with the UAE Standards and which fulfils any specific requirements, which might have arisen through individual programme accreditation. - 2.
+There shall be a reasonable expectation that anyone admitted to a programme of study is able to fulfil the learning objectives of the programme and to achieve the standard required for the award. - 3.
+In considering each individual applicant for admission to a programme of study, evidence should be sought of personal, professional and educational experiences that provide indications of ability to meet the demands of the programme. - 4.
+There shall be no discrimination against any applicant in relation to age, colour, creed, disability, ethnic origin, gender, marital status, nationality, race, sexual orientation or social class.
+The procedures should ensure equality of opportunity for all applicants, not only in the interest of social justice but to harness the development of the scarce supply of talent. - 5.
+The University must satisfy itself that the applicant has sufficient command of the English language to complete satisfactorily the programme of study. - 6.
+Applicants may not be admitted or enrolled in more than one programme concurrently. - 7.
+Enrolled graduate students who wish to change their programme must meet the admission requirements of the new programme. - 8.
+Each applicant has to submit an official transcript of any degrees earned and of any other credit earned from a higher education institution. - 9.
+Applicants must satisfy both the general university requirements for admission and the - 10.
+Programme-specific admission criteria.
 Individual programmes may raise the minimum requirements stated, or they may request additional requirements such as work experience, specific skills, written essay and/or an interview, among other things depending on the nature of the programme.

-Admission to the University1
+Admission to the University

-a.
-Bachelor of Law programme
+a) Bachelor of Law programme

-Curriculum High School GPA English Language Arabic Language Mathematics Personal Interview others Local Students Elite stream Minimum overall average of 75% EmSAT English UAE curriculum Advanced stream Minimum overall average of 80% 1100 or IELTS 5.0 overall or TOEFL 61 iBT or EmSAT Arabic score 800 EmSAT Math score 800 Yes General stream Minimum overall average of 85% equivalent 800 Sabis curriculum International Baccalaureate (IB) American curriculum Minimum overall average of 75% EmSAT English 1100 or IELTS 5.0 overall or TOEFL 61 iBT or equivalent EmSAT Arabic score 800 EmSAT Math score 800 Yes International Students IB diploma with minimum score of 24 points, exclusive of any bonus points EmSAT English 1100 or IELTS 5.0 overall or TOEFL 61 iBT or equivalent EMSAT 800 or Zero-Credit Basic Arabic Language Course (Pass BUiD Arabic Language Placement Test) EMSAT 800 or 4 in HL or Sl Math or study zero credit course Yes Minimum overall average of 80% or GPA 3 (on a scale of 4), or equivalent EmSAT English 1100 or IELTS 5.0 overall or TOEFL 61 iBT or equivalent EMSAT 800 or Zero-Credit Basic Arabic Language Course (Pass BUiD Arabic Language Placement Test) EmSAT Math score 800 or SAT score 450 Yes
+Currico ulum High School GPA English Language Arabic Language Mathematic s Personal Interview others Elite stream Minimum overall average of 75% EmSAT English Local Students UAE curriculum Advance stream Minimum overall average of 80% 1100 or IELTS 5.0 overall or EmSAT Arabic score 800 EmSAT Math score Yes Yes General stream Minimum overall average of 85% TOEFL 61 iBT or equivalent 800 International Sabis curriculum International Baccalaureate (IB) Minimum overall average of 75% EmSAT English 1100 or IELTS 5.0 overall or TOEFL 61 iBT or equivalent EmSAT Arabic score 800 EmSAT Math score 800 Yes Students IB diploma with minimum score of 24 points, exclusive of any bonus points EmSAT English 1100 or IELTS 5.0 overall or TOEFL 61 iBT or equivalent EMSAT 800 or Zero-Credit Basic Arabic Language Course (Pass BUID Arabic Language Placement Test) emsat 800 or 4 in HL or SI Math or study zero credit course Yes